gregorykelleher/equity-aggregator/README.md

 #### Seed Command

-The `seed` command executes the complete equity aggregation pipeline, collecting raw data from discovery sources (LSEG, SEC, XETRA), enriching it with market data from enrichment feeds, and storing the processed results in the local database.
+The `seed` command executes the complete equity aggregation pipeline, collecting raw data from discovery sources (LSEG, SEC, XETRA, Stock Analysis, TradingView), enriching it with market data from enrichment feeds, and storing the processed results in the local database.
 This command runs the full transformation pipeline to create a fresh canonical equity dataset.

 This command requires that the following API keys are set prior: